If you are interested in becoming involved with our various eczema research initiatives, please contact us.

 NON-MELANOMA SKIN CANCER

-The second meeting was held on 2 December 2016.
+The third meeting was held in July 2016.
 If you are interested in more information, such as finding out how you can collaborate with this group, please contact us.

 Read about UK TREND